-The third and last is that of Moses in the year of release: "When all Israel is come to appear before the Lord thy God in the place which he shall choose, thou shalt read this law before all Israel in their hearing.
-Gather the people together, men, and women, and children, and thy stranger that is within thy gates, that they may hear, and that they may learn, and fear the Lord your God, and observe to do all the words of this law: and that their children, which have not known any thing, may hear, and learn to fear the Lord your God, as long as ye live in the land whither ye go over Jordan to possess it."
-(Deut. xxxi.
-11-13.)
-I say nothing of the king; who is commanded to have "a copy of the law, and to read therein all the days of his life:" (Deut. xvii.
-18, 19:) nor of Joshua, the captaingeneral: "This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night:" (Joshua i.
-8:) nor the chamberlain of the queen, who was reading in his chariot the Book of Isaiah: (Acts viii.
-28:) nor Peter's exhorting the twelve tribes to take heed to walk according to the scriptures, "as a light, and a more sure word of prophecy" than any particular voice from heaven, though that was most sure also: (2 Peter i.
-19:) nor Paul's bidding believers to "try all things;" (1 Thess. v.
-21;) which trial must be by a rule, which is the word of Christ; with which rule they must be well acquainted, or else they will be but sorry triers.
+The third and last is that of Moses in the year of release, Deut.
+3.11.12.
+13. When all Israel is gathered together men women children, servants, all the Brangers within the gates, thou shalt read this Law before them in their hearing.
+I say nothing of the King, who is commanded to have a Copy of the Law, and to read therein all the days of his life, Deut.
+17. 19.
+Nor of Folhua the Captain-General, the Law, the Book of the Law hall not depart out of thy mouth, but those shalt meditate therein day and night, Josh.
+1.8.
+Nor the Chamberlain of the Queen who was reading in his Chariot the Book of Isaiah, Act.
+8. Nor Peters exhorting the Twelve Tribes to take heed to walk according to the Scriptures as a light, and a more fure word of Prophelie, than any particular voice from Heaven, though that was most fure also, 2 Pet.
+1. 19.
+Nor Pauls bidding Believers to try all things, I Thes.
+5. 19. which trial must be by a Rule, which is the Word of Christ, with which Rule they must be well acquainted, or else they will be but forry triers.
+These and many others I must pass over, and defire you to confider what you heard.
+The adversaries to this truth know all this full well, but what care they for Moses? tell them that Mifes took the blood and sprinkled the Altar, and read the Book of the Covenant in the Audience of the People, Exod.
+24. 6; 7.
+What care they for Moses precept or practice, or threatning? for why, they affert that Papa potest dispensare contra Misen; if you argue from the Apostles, why then, Papa potest dispensare contra Paulum.
+To be short, a learned Frenchman (no Hugenot) tells us, Dr. Gloffatour upon the Canon-Law avowed by the Rota in Rime, affirms that the Pope may dispense against the Apost le, against the Old Testament, against the four Evangelists, against the Law of God; Review of the Counc.
+Trent, lib.5. cap.3.
+To what purpose should I stuff my Discourse with Quotations, Papa potest, the Pope can dispense, when we see he doth do it, and it is so determined by the Council with an Anathema to the gain-fayer in the business of Marriage, Can.
+2. de Matrimonio, Si quis dixerit Ecclesiam non posse dispenfare in nonnullis, &c.
+If any shall affirm the Church cannot dispense in some things forbidden about Marriage in Leviticus, let him be accurfed.
+If a man reply that these Marriages were abominable among the Heathen before Mofes was born, and for these sins God cast them out, and therefore they were fins against the light of Nature; and by that reason the Pope cannot dispense: pish, the Answer is easie, Papa potest dispensare contra Rationem, the Pope can dispense against Reason.
+If you reply that Paul did deliver to Satan the Corinthian, for one of these Marriages prohibited;

-These and many others I must pass over, and desire you to consider what you heard.
-The adversaries to this truth know all this full well; but what care they for Moses?
-Tell them that "Moses took the blood, and sprinkled the altar, and read the book of the covenant in the audience of the people;" (Exod. xxiv.
-6, 7;) what care they for Moses's precept or practice or threatening?
-For why? they assert that papa potest dispensare contra Mosen.
-If you argue from the spostles, why, then papa potest dispensare contra Paulum.
-To be short, a learned Frenchman (no Huguenot) tells us,-Dr. Glossatour, upon the canon-law avowed by the Rota in Rome, affirms,-that "the pope may dispense against the apostle, against the Old Testament, against the four evangelists, against the law of God." ("Review of the Council of Trent," book v. chap.
-3.)
-To what purpose should I stuff my discourse with quotations?
-Papa potest, "The pope can dispense," when we see he doth do it; and it is so determined by the council, with an anathema to the gainsayer, in the business of marriage: Si quis dixerit ecclesiam non posse dispensare in nonnullis, &c.: (De Matrimonio, can. iii.:) "If any shall affirm, the church cannot dispense in some things forbidden about marriage in Leviticus; let him be accursed."
-If a man reply, that these marriages were abominable among the Heathen before Moses was born, and for these sins God cast them out, and therefore they were sins against the light of nature; and by that reason the pope cannot dispense: pish! the answer is easy: Papa potest dispensare contra rationem, "The pope can dispense against reason."
-If you reply, that Paul did deliver to Satan the Corinthian for one of these marriages prohibited; the answer is, Paulus non potuit, "Paul could not dispense, but Peter could."
-Thus, you see, there is no defending of Popery in this and other controversies, but by setting the pope above God.
-The damned angels would be as God; but here is one that acts superiority over Christ, "who is God over all, blessed for ever."
-(Rom. ix.
-5.)
+ted; the Answer is, Paulus non potnit, Paul could not dispense, but Peter could.
+Thus you see there is no defending of Popery in this and other Controversies, but by setting the Pope above God.
+The damned Angels would be as God; but here is one that acts Superiority over Christ, who is God over all, bleffed for ever, Rom.
+9.5.